naaas94/PCC/README.md

 ## PROJECT PURPOSE

-PCC (Privacy Case Classifier) is a modular, orchestrated machine learning pipeline engineered to process daily customer support case data, infer privacy-related intent labels, and output structured, versioned results to BigQuery with comprehensive monitoring.
+PCC (Privacy Case Classifier) is a modular, orchestrated machine learning pipeline engineered to process daily customer support case data, infer privacy-related intent labels, and output structured, versioned results to BigQuery with comprehensive monitoring and dynamic model management.

 The system is designed for:
 * Clear module boundaries (decoupled and testable)